State Guide

 Mohave County

-Mohave County (est. pop.
-223,682 — U.S. Census Bureau, 2024 ACS) covers 13,461 square miles in northwestern Arizona, making it the second-largest county by land area in the state and one of the five largest counties in the contiguous United States.
-Its county seat is Kingman, but population is spread across Kingman, Lake Havasu City, and Bullhead City — communities separated by large distances.
-The county's physical division by the Grand Canyon means its northern strip (the Arizona Strip) is accessible only through Utah, and any records for residents of that area are still filed in Kingman despite the logistical remoteness.
+Mohave County's geography is the dominant factor in any search there.
+At 13,461 square miles in northwestern Arizona, it is the second-largest county by land area in the state and one of the five largest counties in the contiguous United States, but its 223,682 residents (U.S. Census Bureau, 2024 ACS) are concentrated in three communities separated by significant distances: Kingman, Lake Havasu City, and Bullhead City.
+The Grand Canyon physically divides the county, and the northern strip (the Arizona Strip) is accessible only by traveling through Utah; records for residents of that area are still filed in Kingman despite the logistical remoteness.
+Bullhead City sits directly across the Colorado River from Laughlin, Nevada, which means cross-state records are often relevant for Bullhead City subjects, and Lake Havasu City's California-adjacent location creates similar cross-state patterns.

 Best sites to review first